mbakhoff/sockets-template/readme.md

 ## How to organize network communication

 The most common way to communicate over the network is to use the [request-response pattern](https://en.wikipedia.org/wiki/Request%E2%80%93response).
-The client sends a message do the server and the server sends a reply.
+The client sends a message to the server and the server sends a reply.
 The client won't send a new message before receiving a reply for the previous one.
 The server never sends any non-reply messages to the client.